diegojromerolopez/diegojromerolopez.github.io/content/en/post/2023-09-02-misconceptions-about-code-comments.md

 ## Where did all start?
 I think that this idea started with the
 [Clean Code](https://www.oreilly.com/library/view/clean-code-a/9780136083238/)
-book and the subsequent talks by Robert C. Martin.
+book and the subsequent talks by [Robert C. Martin](http://cleancoder.com/products).

 *Uncle* Bob (as people use to call him), has the idea that code should be self-explanatory, and if there is a comment, it is because code is not well structured.
-So the code needs to be refactored, and then, the code could be removed as the code would be clear enough to be understandable.
+So the code needs to be refactored, and then, the comment could be removed as the code would be clear enough to be understandable.

 His *magnus opus* Clean Code shows code patterns, examples,